ChernyshevT/LTPLib_project/README.md

 ```
 The scheme is solvable for ${𝐯}(t+\delta t)$-term [^tajima2018-book].
 As a result, only ${𝐄}$ & ${𝐁}$ fields at time moment $t+\delta t$ are unknown.
-The system can be solved as iterative predictor-corrector process.
+The system can be solved as an iterative predictor-corrector process.
 - Initial rough approximation (predictor step) assumes ${𝐚}(t+\delta t) = {𝐚}(t)$.
-- Following corrector step adjusts approximation using updated field values.
+- The following corrector step adjusts the approximation using updated field values.
 The scheme is encoded by `"IMPL0"` & `"IMPLR"` keywords.

-Usually, $\lesssim 3$ additional iterations are enough to minimize  an error of closure.
+Usually, $\lesssim 3$ additional iterations are enough to minimize the error of closure.
-Our implementation caches $t$-moment field contribution for the each sample, so one should set double *nargs*-parameter for *pstore*.
+Our implementation caches $t$-moment field contribution for each sample, so one should set the double *nargs*-parameter for *pstore*.
 > [!NOTE]
-> This scheme is not supported for cylindrical geometry, yet.
+> This scheme is not supported for cylindrical geometry yet.

 ### [`_ltplib.bind_ppost_fn`](./src/_ltplib/def_ppost_funcs.cxx) (obtain pVDF moments) <a name="bind_ppost"></a>
 This binding is used to calculate raw pVDF moments [^saint-raymond2009]: